merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 These are the directories that include databases for anvio pangeomes (i.e., [anvi'o artifacts](/software/anvio/help/main/#anvio-artifacts) called {% include ARTIFACT name="pan-db" %} and {% include ARTIFACT name="genomes-storage-db" %}), config files, as well as FASTA files for genomes.

-Let's first create an environmental variable to be able to access to the working directory path rapidly:
+Let's first create an environmental variable to be able to access the working directory path rapidly:

 ```
 export WD=`pwd`